 About Hey Mavis

 Hey Mavis has appeared on NPR’s Mountain Stage, NPR’s Whad'ya Know?, PBS’s Applause and PBS's Songs from the Center.
-The group has performed standing-room-only shows at the Xerox Rochester International Jazz Festival as well as nine consecutive sell-out concerts in their hometown of Akron Ohio.
+The group has performed standing-room-only shows at the Xerox Rochester International Jazz Festival as well as countless sell-out concerts in Northeast Ohio and Michigan.
 In 2018, Melissa Etheridge hand-picked Hey Mavis to be one of the headliners for her music cruise.

 Band Members

-Laurie Michelle Caner (vocals, banjo, songwriting) is a homeschooling mom, a songwriter, and Ms. May in the 2015 Banjo Babes Calendar.
-She has been hailed as a role model for mothers who strive to honor their own artistic vision while continuing to raise a healthy family.
+Laurie Michelle Caner (vocals, banjo, songwriting) is a homeschooling mom, a songwriter, visual artist and Ms. May in the 2015 Banjo Babes Calendar.
+She continuously strives to honor her own artistic vision while simultaneously raising a healthy family.
 Her banjo playing is of curious origin, but beautifully serves as a foundation for her lyrics.
 Laurie’s songwriting tells the story of life—with all of it’s beauty, heartache, disappointment and joy—weaving a musical tapestry that speaks the truth of love, life and the human condition.

 Eddie Caner (violin, viola profunda) spent a dozen years performing as a sideman in national touring bands and orchestras, including Page & Plant, Luciano Pavarotti, Smokey Robinson, and Natalie Cole.
 Eddie always amazes the audience with his Hendrix-like tone and precision—he can soar beautifully over Laurie’s vocals or play a raucous, dirgy groove.
 He was once labeled by the legendary music critic Jane Scott as “the most versatile musician on the planet”.
 Eddie spends his free time as a physics instructor at Case Western Reserve University.